 Refer the full details about such funds in my earlier post at “What are Credit Opportunities Funds?“.

 You notice the change in credit rating from earlier funds of AAA to AA.
 Rest you decide whether you need such funds or not.

 It is the misconception among many of us that Debt Mutual Funds are safe and we treat these products like Bank FDs or PPF.
 But in reality, you check above fund categories and notice how the modified duration and average maturity change from Ultra Short Term Debt Fund to Long Term Gilt Fund or Credit Opportunities Funds.

-Along with interest rate volatility, risk of credit rate downgrade or default is always there.
+Along with interest rate volatility, the risk of credit rate downgrade or default is always there.
 Hence, I purpose selected AAA rated funds for my selection.

 # We must match our goal with average maturity of the fund

 This is one more myth.
 Because the experts who recommend it feel debt funds are SAFE.
-However, these funds also carries the variety of risks.
+However, these funds also carry the variety of risks.
 Hence, if your goal is 5 years, then the average maturity must be around 1-2 years of a fund.

 Reson behind this is if the NAV falls due to any risk involved in the fund it may get time to bounce back.

 It is hard for common man to track the interest rate movements and investing based on the call.
 Hence, never do such things.
 Instead, the priority should be to reach your financial goal safely.